hl7au/au-fhir-core/input/pagecontent/future.md

 *Figure 3: Maturing the AU Core baseline*
 <br/>

-### Future Scope Changes
+### AU Core Profiles Roadmap

-#### AU Core MedicationStatement profile development
+#### AU Core MedicationStatement
-The MedicationStatement profile is under development for inclusion in future AU Core releases.
-This profile will set minimum expectations for a MedicationStatement resource to record, search, and fetch summary statements of medication use associated with a patient.
-Following a TDG motion, the MedicationRequest profile has been prioritised for AU Core Release 1, with plans to focus on MedicationStatement in later updates.
+The development of the AU Core MedicationStatement profile is planned for the AU Core R2 scope, following the TDG's strategic decision to prioritise the AU Core MedicationRequest profile for R1.
+Should time allow, the TDG plans to work on the AU Core MedicationStatement within R1 as well.